Web structure and breadcrumbs

 When you save a new page on ki.se (in Drupal), you must specify which page comes before it the website structure.
 It helps the visitor to understand which subject the page belongs to and where on the website the user has landed.

-You put the page in the structure by selecting a so-called parent item.
+You place the page in the structure by selecting a so-called parent item.
 That page in turn also has a parent item.
-In this way, a family tree is formed all the way up to the start page of the website.
+In this way, a family tree, or a road of breadcrumbs, is formed all the way up to the start page of the website.

 To a visitor, the family tree / structure is displayed as a series of links above the page title.
 It is usually called a road of bread crumbs.